-The purpose of the Good Decision Game is to clarify and convey important messages in an interesting and engaging way.
-The game continues to live in the organization to educate and engage people, managers and employees for many years.
+The Good Decision Game aims to clarify and convey important messages excitingly and engagingly.
+The game continues to live in the organisation to educate and engage people, managers and employees for many years.

-The Good Decision Game and its contents are directly rooted in the management team and in the organization’s management directive.
-If your organization lacks clear guidelines and guidance documents, we will be happy to assist you.
+The Good Decision Game and its contents are directly rooted in the management team and the organisation’s directive.
+However, we gladly assist you if your organisation needs clear guidelines and guidance documents.

 Two examples of challenges: